 Muzenda writes that the networking opportunities were one of the greatest benefits of HRAP.
 They provided her with valuable information and connections that have shaped the course of her career.
 In 2017, she served as a member of the Inkanyiso Media Network on the board of directors for Women Act Now in South Africa.
 Muzenda currently works as an independent consultant in gender development and human rights.

 —Article composed by Allison Tamer, Program Assistant, March 2013

-She describes how the program has affected her work: “My participation in HRAP provided me with advocacy tools for every job I’ve had after coming back from NY, and opened several doors for me on a professional and personal level.
+She describes how the program has affected her work: “My participation in HRAP provided me with advocacy tools for every job I’ve had after coming back from NY, and opened several doors for me on both professional and personal levels.
 The strategic campaign workshop we received has always been a reference when brainstorming on possible human rights campaigns back home.
-The fundraising skills that we learned were particularly important for me…HRAP was the first time I was actually taught how to do international fundraising.
-The opportunity to take a course on campus was also fulfilling, I had no idea that only few months after the program and taking the course ‘History & Reconciliation,’ I would be working at an actual Truth Commission in Honduras, where of course everything I learned was very useful.”
+The fundraising skills that we learned were particularly important for me--HRAP was the first time I was actually taught how to do international fundraising.
+The opportunity to take courses on campus was also fulfilling, I had no idea that only few months after the program and taking the course History & Reconciliation, I would be working at the truth commission in Honduras, where of course everything I learned was very useful.”

-She also values her interactions with her colleagues, recalling the multicultural environment and the “lived experience and historical backgrounds of the rest of Advocates, which was also an eye-opener as it exposed me to struggles in other parts of the world.
+She also values her interactions with her colleagues, recalling the multicultural environment and the “lived experience and historical backgrounds of the rest of Advocates, which was also an eye-opener as it exposed me to struggles in other parts of the world.”

 —Article composed by Caroline Doenmez